Compiled Faces

 Relation to basic_facts

-basic_facts is a raw string injected verbatim into every system prompt.
+basic_facts is a key:value object injected into every system prompt.
 It is not compiled — it bypasses the psychological primitives entirely.
 Use it for stable, factual context (name, role, current situation) that should always be present regardless of what the conversation is about.

 The compiled components are retrieved selectively based on the conversation. basic_facts is always present.